Weakens 15 companies · First observed September 2024 · Updated July 2026 Explore in the graph

 Which AI companies use credit pricing?

-Across the corpus, 19 of 43 — including HeyGen, Cursor, Recraft, Synthesia, Descript, Cartesia and Ideogram.
+Across the corpus, 123 of 338 — including HeyGen, Cursor, Recraft, Synthesia, Descript, Cartesia, Ideogram and Qodo, plus dev tools (GitHub AI Credits) and enterprise search (Glean FlexCredits).
 Pure-token API players like Anthropic and Cohere deliberately don't.

 All trends